forwardadvance/angular_unit_testing_routes/README.md

 I've used a template here, but you can use a templateUrl just as easily.
 The specs won't break.

-To test this, we're going to explicity set the $location, digest the $rootScope, then check that that $route has the correct values.
+To test this, we're going to explicitly set the $location, digest the $rootScope, then check that that $route has the correct values.

 ```
 describe('routes', () => {